MFEh2o/MFEUtilities/README.md

 Unfortunately, I (Kaija) wasn't able to finalize the package before leaving.
 So here, I'm going to outline what I've done so far, my reasons for creating an R package (instead of just a collection of scripts), and some instructions for how to carry this forward if desired.

+For a video introduction to the package structure and the basics of adding functions and maintaining the package, see ['MFEUtilities Tutorial.mp4'](https://app.box.com/file/837329933072), which is on Box under 'MFE/Database/Database Management'.

 ## Background

 When I arrived at MFE, there were two high-level GitHub repositories for interfacing with the MFE database.